Categories

 Microphone: £90–£280

-Gaming creators have more latitude here than finance or business creators.
-You don’t need an SM7B-tier mic — good enough is good enough.
+You’ve got more room to breathe here than a finance or business creator.
+You don’t need an SM7B — good enough really is good enough.

-Pair any of these with a cheap boom arm (~£30) to keep the mic 6–8 inches from your mouth — closer mic position fixes most perceived audio quality issues more than upgrading the mic itself.
+Pair any of these with a cheap boom arm (~£30) so you can keep the mic 6–8 inches from your mouth.
+Getting the mic in close fixes more perceived audio problems than upgrading the mic ever will.

 Webcam: £80–£220